KomodoPlatform/dPoW/doc/bible.md

-# Notary Node Bible v1.1
+# Notary Node Bible v1.2

 <b>Introduction:</b> This is the Komodo Platform Notary Node Bible, a compendium with essential information, instructions, rules, policies, election procedures for the Komodo Notary Node network, links to other important documents, and more.
-This iteration of the NN bible comes into effect at the start of NN Season 6 (June 14th 2021).
+This iteration of the NN bible comes into effect at the start of NN Season 6.
 Please read carefully.

 #